oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-The SD-JWT is then signed by the issuer to create a document like the following
+The SD-JWT is then signed by the issuer to create a document like the following:
-(shortened for presentation):

 {#example-sd-jwt-encoded}
 ```